anilshanbhag/launchpad/README.md

 # launchpad

-Feel like a DJ by just pressing buttons
+[WIP] Feel like a DJ by just pressing buttons

 Getting Started
 --------------